block_from_array

 Returns:

 A TensorBlock whose values correspond to the provided array.
-The metadata names are set to "sample" for samples; "component_1", "component_2", … for components; and property for properties.
+If no name options are provided, the metadata names are set to "sample" for samples; "component_1", "component_2", … for components; and property for properties.
 The number of component labels is adapted to the dimensionality of the input array.
-The metadata associated with each label is a range of integers going from 0 to the size of the corresponding axis.
+If axes names are given, as indicated in the parameter list, the dimensions of the array will be interpreted accordingly, and indices also generated in a similar way.
+The metadata associated with each axis is a range of integers going from 0 to the size of the corresponding axis.
 The returned TensorBlock has no gradients.

 Return type: